Enabling EV Battery Circular Economy

 Project Innovation

 ReJoule, Inc. is developing a battery-grading tool for assessing the health of repurposed batteries and validating its battery management system's ability to extend the life and performance of second-life batteries.
-The research team is also piloting its operational strategy for optimizing the performance of second-life batteries to integrate solar and provide resiliency at two commercial sites, one of which is located in a low-income, disadvantaged community.
+The research team is also piloting its operational strategy for optimizing the performance of second-life batteries to integrate solar and provide resiliency at a commercial site located in a low-income and disadvantaged community.

 Project Goals